hize00/geospatialAnalysis/README.md

 <br>

 ## 2. Sic Mundus Est: digital atlas enriched with UN macroeconomic indexes
 I love geography.
 Since I was little I was fascinated by the shapes of countries and the history behind them and their borders.
-I know by heart the majority of capitals and flags (I can't remember what I ate last night though...) so coming up with the idea of creating of a customized digital Atlas was a challenging project but at the same time entertaining (Python + Geography: perfect match!)<br>
+I know by heart the majority of capitals and flags (I can't remember what I ate last night though...) so coming up with the idea of creating a customized digital Atlas was a challenging project but entertaining at the same time (Python + Geography: perfect match!)<br>
 In order to create a digital Atlas I've downloaded a list of countries capitals with their latitude and longitude and a list of flags.
 Then I've downloaded the annual sociopolitical report of the United Nations with a list of macroeconomic indexes such as GDP, GDP per capita, International Trade Balance, Education Spendings and many more.<br>
 I've preprocessed the data in order to make the countries' names coherent with the countries present in the geojson file.<br>
 At this point there are 4 datasets, connected by the same key: the *country name* (which the preprocessing phase assured to be equal accross all 4 of them) <br>